paulwenner/feature-implementer/README.md

 # Use a different working directory for file operations
 feature-implementer-cli --working-dir /path/to/project --context-files app.py models.py --jira "FEAT-456: Add new feature"

+# Specify a custom directory for additional prompt files
+feature-implementer-cli --prompts-dir /path/to/prompts --context-files app.py --jira "FEAT-789: New feature"

 # 2. Manage Templates